-The CSV must look like: "description, IP or MAC, switch group".
+The CSV must have the following format: "description, IP or MAC, switch group".
 The first line will be skipped.
-If an entry with one provided IP/MAC already exist it will not be added.
-You MUST create switches group before.
+If an entry with one provided IP/MAC already exist it will be updated.
+In order to only define the switch group through the import, leave the description field empty.